Garage door: Steel stamped construction

-A common material for a new garage door is steel sheet formed or stamped to look like a raised panel wooden door.
-Steel doors are available in uninsulated, insulated, and a 3 layer door also known as a sandwich style door.
+A common material for a new garage door is a steel sheet formed or stamped to look like a raised panel wooden door.
+Steel doors are available in uninsulated, insulated, and a three-layer door, also known as a sandwich-style door.
 A design mimicking carriage house doors has become popular since the early 2000s, and many manufacturers clad the exterior of a steel door with composite, vinyl boards, or other trim to give it the appearance of wood.

 Insulation

-In situations involving residential attached garages where the insulating value and the energy efficiency of a garage door is important to prevent overheating and freezing problems, as well as for comfort and energy savings.
+In situations involving residential attached garages, the insulating value and the energy efficiency of a garage door are essential to avoid overheating and freezing problems, as well as for comfort and energy savings.

-Some manufacturers advertise very high insulating values for some of their garage doors (R-15 to R-17), but it may be true only for some central sections.
-The actual R-values – for the entire door – are often 1/2 or 1/3 of the advertised value.

 Torsion spring lift mechanism

-A torsion spring counterbalance system consists of one or two tightly wound up springs on a steel shaft with cable drums at both ends.
-The entire apparatus mounts on the header wall above the garage door and has three supports: a center bearing plate with a steel or nylon bearing and two end bearing plates at both ends.
-The springs themselves consist of the steel wire with a stationary cone at one end and a winding cone at the other end.
+A torsion spring counterbalance system consists of one or two tightly wound-up springs on a steel shaft with cable drums at both ends.
+The apparatus mounts on the header wall above the garage door and has three supports: a center bearing plate with a steel or nylon bearing and two end bearing plates at both ends.
+The springs consist of a steel wire with a stationary cone at one end and a winding cone at the other.
 The stationary cone is attached to the center bearing plate.
 The winding cone consists of holes every 90 degrees for winding the springs and two set screws to secure the springs to the shaft.
 Steel counterbalance cables run from the roller brackets at the bottom corners of the door to a notch in the cable drums.
-When the door is raised, the springs unwind and the stored tension lifts the door by turning the shaft, thus turning the cable drums, wrapping the cables around the grooves on the cable drums.
-When the door is lowered, the cables unwrap from the drums and the springs are rewound to full tension.
+When the door is raised, the springs unwind, and the stored tension lifts the door by turning the shaft, thus turning the cable drums and wrapping the cables around the grooves on the cable drums.
+When the door is lowered, the cables unwrap from the drums, and the springs are rewound to full tension.